eliemichel/irssi-notify/README.md

 ## Customization ##

-If you want use your own script to handle notifications instead of the default `notify-send`, just replace it in notify-server.js
+If you want use your own script to handle notifications instead of the default `notify-send`, just replace it in notify-server.js or server.py.

+You can for example use the `beep` command to repalce visual notifications by a sound.

+You can also change the format of the notifications in the notify.pl irssi script.
+(For example to translate it from French…)

 ## LICENCE ##

 The MIT License (MIT)

-Copyright (c) 2013 Elie Michel
+Copyright (c) 2013 - 2014 Elie Michel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal